Peter Taylor (writer): Early life and education

+Career

 Considered to be one of the finest American short story writers, Taylor made his fictional milieu the urban South, with references to its history.

-His characters, usually middle or upper-class people, often are living in a time of change in the 20th century, and struggle to discover and define their roles in society.
+His characters, usually middle or upper-class white people, often are living in a time of change in the 20th century, and struggle to discover and define their roles in society.
+Taylor was "among the first to discover that the Southern city—not town—had literary possibilities."
+Though the legacy of the American Civil War and "the collapse of the old Southern order" is evident in Taylor's fiction, his work does not present an elegy for the ante bellum period.
+When black hired servants appear in Taylor's fiction, they often provide ironic insights into the declining family relations and social order of those they serve.

 His collection The Old Forest and Other Stories (1985) won the PEN/Faulkner Award.
 Taylor also wrote three novels, including A Summons to Memphis in 1986, for which he won the 1987 Pulitzer Prize for Fiction, and In the Tennessee Country in 1994.
-Taylor taught literature and writing at Kenyon and at the University of Virginia.
+Taylor taught literature and writing at Kenyon College and at the University of Virginia.

 He was married for fifty-one years to the poet Eleanor Ross Taylor and died in Charlottesville, Virginia, in 1994.
 His papers are held at the Albert and Shirley Small Special Collections Library at the University of Virginia.

 He was a Charter member of the Fellowship of Southern Writers.
 He corresponded with literary critic M. Bernetta Quinn.

 Library of America published a two-volume Complete Stories in 2017.